danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ## Efficiently Using Hail

-We focus primarily on monetary efficiency.
+We focus on ways to reduce, control, and predict cost.

 ### Partitioning